AltropInc/alt/doc/script/class.md

 }
 ```

-The base class `func' is a built-in functional class that supports traditional function call protocol, which is an efficient and sequential procedure using the same stack frame technique.
-Because `func' is a sealed class, we can use simple class form to define function classes:
+The base class `func` is a built-in functional class that supports traditional function call protocol, which is an efficient and sequential procedure using the same stack frame technique.
+Because `func` is a sealed class, we can use simple class form to define function classes:

 ```altscript
 func sum(values: int...): int